jinlow/frankmer/README.md

                  '--seconds' flags must be set.
 Refer to the help for these options for more details.
                  For example passing:
-                     - 'teaticker 1h 10m 24s': Start the timer with one hour,
+                     - 'frankmer 1h 10m 24s': Start the timer with one hour,
                                                10 minutes and 24 seconds.
-                     - 'teaticker 3m': Start the timer with 3 minutes.
+                     - 'frankmer 3m': Start the timer with 3 minutes.

 ```